JasmineA04/ArchLinux-Project-Documentation/README.md

 ## Partition the Disks
 - Use the command of **lsblk** to list the different partition.
-- To check for any active partition on the drive, use the commands of # gdisk /dev/sda.
-	- If installing for the first time, then skip this step.
-If not, skip the next step and continue with the steps.
 - Using the command # fdisk /dev/disk_to_be _partitioned allows the user to partition the main storage device.
 (I will be using # fdisk /dev/sda)
 - To delete desired existing partitions, do the following command till all existing partitions are deleted Command (m for help):# d
 - **Note**: The size will depend on how much storage you want to allocate to each partition the one given below are suggestions